Jump to video!

 Fillings & Toppings (just some ideas, you can put whatever you want in it!)

-- Banana (choose ones with just a tiny hint of green on the skin, but not so green that it tastes bad!
+- Bananas (choose ones with just a tiny hint of green on the skin, but not so green that it tastes bad!
 Too-ripe bananas will turn mushy quickly when cooked)

 - Sweetened condensed milk